Cisco Silicon One QoS White Paper

 Sub-interface queueing

-In the UADP family, the only supported operation was applying the shaping and queueing policy on the parent interface.
-However, the Cisco Silicon One ASIC supports applying shaping and queueing policies on the sub-interface in addition to applying the policy on the parent interface.
+Unlike the UADP family, the Cisco Silicon One ASIC supports applying shaping and queueing policies on a sub-interface, in addition to applying a policy on the parent interface.

 Applying the policy on the main interface causes all sub-interfaces to use the policy from the main interface.
 This policy can use all eight VoQs and hence can match up to eight traffic classes.
 However, none of the eight traffic classes can have priority queueing.